antoinearnoud/book-fortran/chapter4.md

 ## Private / Shared Variables with OpenMP

+Parameter cannot be declared as shared or private because their value cannot change.
+In some sense, they are necessarily shar

+## OpenMP with modules

 Module variables can only be shared, unless you use a special trick.
 The trick is that you need to declare them as ```threadprivate``` in the module where they are defined.
 Note that you need to ```use``` the ```openmp``` module.
 ```
 mymodule